coderachna/NIDS/README.md

 5. **Stratified train/test split** (80/20) — preserves class proportions given severe imbalance (BruteForce is only ~0.5% of data)
 6. **Train & compare** — Decision Tree and Random Forest classifiers
 7. **Evaluate** — per-class precision/recall/F1 and confusion matrix (not just accuracy, which is misleading on imbalanced data)
-8. **Dashboard** — Flask app serving predictions with confidence scores
+8. **Dashboard** — Flask app with two modes: (a) single-flow prediction, pulling a random row from the held-out test set and showing predicted class + confidence + ground truth, and (b) batch classification via CSV upload, returning predictions and a per-class breakdown for every row

 ## Results